-Set your product strategy based on market dynamics and track imperatives through releases and features.
+Cloud-based software to set your product strategy based on market dynamics.
+Track imperatives through releases and features.

-Every great roadmap has a series of coordinated sprints or releases.
-Visualize all of your releases and their phases.
+Every great roadmap has a series of sprints or releases.
+Roadmap tools allow you to visualize your releases and their phases.

-Now integrated with JIRA, Pivotal Tracker, GitHub and others.
+Integrate your roadmap with tools like JIRA, Visual Studio, Pivotal Tracker, Rally, GitHub and others.
 And a developer API.

 Roadmapping is the exercise of building a product roadmap.
 And a product roadmap is a plan that matches short-term and long-term business goals with specific technology solutions to help meet those goals.
 Roadmaps can apply to new products or services or existing offerings.
 Product managers typically lead the roadmapping process but seek cross-functional input from engineering, sales, marketing and the executive team to ensure that the plan will deliver against the higher level business objectives.
 Developing a roadmap has four major uses.
 It drives organizational consensus and support for where the product is headed; it provides a mechanism to determine what level of development investment is needed to deliver the features and functionality specified in the roadmap; it provides a framework for the entire organization to plan for the future of the product, and it offers a low cost and low risk way for the organization to capture customer and market feedback on where the product is headed.